Theoretical and experimental status of rare charm decays: Experimental searches for rare and forbidden decay modes

 The most stringent upper limits on forbidden decays of neutral \Dz mesons have been reported by the \babar collaboration in two successive publications\cite{Lees:2019pej,Lees:2020qgv} during 2020.
-A data set of \ep\en annihilation corresponding to integrated luminosity 468\invfb recorded at or close to the $\Y4S$ resonance has been analysed.
+A data set of \ep\en annihilation corresponding to integrated luminosity 468\invfb recorded at or close to the $\Y4S$ resonance has been analyzed.
 The upper limits are set relative to decays of purely hadronic decays.
-Upper limits in the order of $(1.0-30.6) \times 10^{-7}$ and $(5.0-42.8 )\times 10^{-7}$ are found for decay modes involving a pair of oppositely charged and neutral hadrons, respectively.
+Upper limits in the order of $(1.0\hbox{--}30.6) \times 10^{-7}$ and $(5.0\hbox{--}42.8 )\times 10^{-7}$ are found for decay modes involving a pair of oppositely charged and neutral hadrons, respectively.
 The achieved results can be found in Table~\ref{tab:FourBodyDecays}.
 With the exception of $\Dz\to\epm\mump$, all best limits on forbidden \Dz meson decays are set by \babar to date.

-Note that more than half of the limits summarised in Table~\ref{tab:ThreeBodyDecays} and Table~\ref{tab:FourBodyDecays} originate from measurements published during 2018-2020, proving the great experimental progress that the field has made in recent times.
+Note that more than half of the limits summarized in Tables~\ref{tab:ThreeBodyDecays} and \ref{tab:FourBodyDecays} originate from measurements published during 2018--2020, proving the great experimental progress that the field has made in recent times.